blankenshipz/s3tp/README.md

 3. Prometheus is reading the exposed metrics from nomad which includes things like memory utilization for the services
 4. Prometheus monitors itself

+## Web Components

+The `s3tp-api` project contains a rails application meant to interact with the heroku provisioning service.
+As part of working with heroku apps are responsible for showing a dashboard to their users.
+This dashboard may also live in the `s3tp-api` repository but I'm not quite sure at the time of this writing.

+The `s3tp-web` application contains a simple rails app that shows an IFRAME to the product hunt page. `s3tp.io` seems to redirect to this page.

 ## README TODO

 Add details about doing remote profiling of the server